lmapii/practical-zephyr/04_practice/readme.md

 ## Device driver function calls

-Even though we still won't write an instance based device driver in this article series it is worth quickly (and this time I mean _really quickly_) reviewing how Zephyr's API function calls map to the function tables provided by the device drivers.
+Even though we still won't write an instance-based device driver in this article series it is worth quickly (and this time I mean _really quickly_) reviewing how Zephyr's API function calls map to the function tables provided by the device drivers.

 Let's first have a look at an overly simplified devicetree driver function call tree for `gpio_pin_configure_dt`, which looks approximately as follows: